xhorac19/inventor-http-header-validator/docs/deployment.md

 ```

 To suppress `CRITICAL`-only noise during initial deployment (the first run against a
-URL always notifies), allow one pass to warm the cache before connecting output to
+URL always notifies), allow one pass to "warm" the cache before connecting output to
 alerting.

 ---